jbhannah/jbhannah.net/src/articles/2016-03-28-give-your-buttons-a-type.md

 submitted, taking the user to an entirely different page.

-This is an obvious usability problem with a less obvious, but also usability-related solution, and it's something I had actually come across before.
-It's typical to use an HTML `button` to submit a form, and occasionally another `button` to reset the form:
+This is an obvious usability problem with a less obvious, but also usability-related solution, and it’s something I had actually come across before.
+It’s typical to use an HTML `button` to submit a form, and occasionally another `button` to reset the form:

 ```html